 - CPS (cost per send) — these are used for sponsored InMail messages and boost lead generation

 In addition to that, you get to decide how much to spend per day and in total for a certain marketing campaign.

 LinkedIn advises marketers to make a 70:30 split, where 70% of your total budget should be invested to increase conversion rates and leads, while the rest should go to an awareness or engagement campaign.

 Just as with your grandma’s cooking, there’s no such thing as a perfect recipe — it’s always “a little bit of this, just a dash of that”.
-Mix up ad formats, track the spending as days go by, and watch what happens with your marketing budget.
+Mix up ad formats, test different form templates, track the spending as days go by, and watch what happens with your marketing budget.

 When everything is set and the campaign goes live, monitor how fast the ads eat up your project budget:

 - When stats suggest that your reach and impression are low, increase your daily budget — you can always decrease spending later

 - If money goes missing too fast, reduce the daily campaign budget